FateEvent/enter-the-matrix/README.md

 As concerning [time and space complexity](https://www.baeldung.com/cs/time-vs-space-complexity), the notation used is called [big O notation](https://en.wikipedia.org/wiki/Big_O_notation#Infinite_asymptotics), useful in computer science when analyzing algorithms for efficiency.

-We have to analyze the number of operations in relation to a constant _n_ given in this case by the number of dimensions of our vector and matrices.
+We have to count the number of operations, or steps, in relation to a constant _n_ given in this case by the number of dimensions of our vectors and matrices and, in the same way, we have to calculate the space in memory used by our functions in relation to the constant _n_.

 ![time and space complexity](varia/img/complexity.png)